Immigration, Refugees and Citizenship Canada

 Sharon

 I was born and raised in Winnipeg, Manitoba.
 My mother is Cree, from Fox Lake First Nations, and my father is of Scandinavian/German descent.
-I have worked for the Government of Canada since March 2010, beginning my career with the federal government at the Truth and Reconciliation Commission of Canada.
-I later moved to IRCC and I consider myself to be super fortunate to have found employment at IRCC.
+I have worked for the Government of Canada since March 2010, beginning my career with the federal government at the Truth and Reconciliation Commission of Canada (TRC).
+I later moved to IRCC, and I consider myself to be super fortunate to have found employment at IRCC.
 I began my employment in Citizenship, and couldn’t believe I was getting a paycheque for working citizenship ceremonies and administering citizenship tests.
-The ceremonies brought tears to my eyes each and every time, just seeing the new citizens from all around the world, choosing Canada as their home and taking the oath of citizenship.
-As an Indigenous person, it is super important to me that newcomers feel welcome to Canada, and are educated about Indigenous history, including residential schools.
+Every ceremony moved me to tears—watching people from all over the world stand together, choose Canada as their home and take the Oath of Citizenship was incredibly powerful.
+As an Indigenous person, it is super important to me that newcomers feel welcomed in Canada, and are educated about Indigenous history, including residential schools.

 I am now working in Settlement and the best thing about working at IRCC is the support I have received from peers and management with regards to career development.
-I have had many training opportunities and coaching sessions which has lead me to where I am today and I hope to one day find myself in a leadership role.
-One of the things I want to accomplish is to bring a visible First Nations presence into IRCC as a positive role model so that other First Nations can see me in a high paced, influential position at IRCC.
-Also, because I am meeting with members of the Immigrant community, I want to represent Indigenous people in a positive way.
+I have had many training opportunities and coaching sessions which has lead me to where I am today, and I hope to one day find myself in a leadership role.
+One of my goals is to create a visible First Nations presence within IRCC—serving as a positive role model so others from First Nations communities can see themselves reflected in high-paced, influential roles.
+At the same time, as I meet with members of the immigrant community, I’m committed to representing Indigenous people in a respectful and empowering way.

 James